GovReady/continuous-ato-kit/README.md

 Set the `govready_q_api_url` and `govready_q_api_key` credentials to the URL and API key retreived when setting up the Compliance Server.

 ### Step 4: Build, Test, and ATO the Application in the Pipeline

+#### Review the Jenkinsfile

+The target application uses a `Jenkinsfile` to define the build, test, and deployment steps for the application.
+The `Jenkinsfile` is stored in the **Application Source Code Repository** and will be fetched by Jenkins when a build is initiated.

+Some of the important parts of the Jenkins file are described below.

+	pipeline {
+	  agent {
+	    docker {
+	      image 'python:3'
+	      args '-p 8001:8001 --network continuousato'
+	    }
+	  }

+The `agent` section defines the properties of an ephemeral Docker container that runs the build steps.
+This is also our **Target Application Server**.
+The container is added to the virtual network created earlier using `--network continuousato`, which allows the build container to communicate with the **Compliance Server**.
+Port forwarding is also enabled with `-p` to allow the DevSecOps Engineer to visit the target application when the build completes (TODO: except the container is ephemeral so not really).

+	  stages {
+	    stage('Build App') {
+	      steps {
+	        sh 'pip install -r requirements.txt'
+	      }
+	    }

+The build phase contains typical Jenkins build instructions.
+In this case, we install the target application's Python package dependencies.

+	    stage('Test App') {
+	      steps {
+	        sh './manage.py test 2>&1 | tee /tmp/pytestresults.txt'

+The test stage runs the target application's tests (unit tests, integration tests, etc.).
+The Unix `tee` command is used to save the test results to a temporary file while also retaining the console output that is fed to Jenkins.

+	        withCredentials([
+	        	string(credentialsId: 'govready_q_api_url', variable: 'Q_API_URL'),
+	        	string(credentialsId: 'govready_q_api_key', variable: 'Q_API_KEY')]) {

+	            // Send hostname.
+	            sh 'curl -F project.file_server.hostname=$(hostname)
+	                     --header "Authorization:$Q_API_KEY" $Q_API_URL'

+	            // Send test results.
+	            sh 'curl -F "project.file_server.login_message=</tmp/pytestresults.txt"
+	                     --header "Authorization:$Q_API_KEY" $Q_API_URL'
+	        }
+	      }
+	    }
+	  }
+	}

+The test stage then sends information about the build to the **Compliance Server** using the GovReady-Q Compliance App's API. `withCredentials` is a Jenkins command that pulls credentials (see above) into environment variables.
+Within `withCredentials`, two API calls are made:

+1. The first API call sends the build machine's hostname, as returned by the Unix `hostname` command, and stores it in the Compliance App's `project.file_server.hostname` data field.

+2. The second API call sends the saved test results from the temporary file and stores it in the Compliance App's `project.file_server.login_message` data field.
+(TODO: Change the field name.)

+#### Further Steps (TODO)

 * Start the build.
 * Watch Jenkins run the build tasks.